davefud/wordle-clone/req.md

 ## V0

-- You provide five character guesses
+- Player provides five character guesses
   - Each guess must be a word
-- When you press enter:
+- When player presses enter:
   - Board
     - [X] You see the status of your last guess
       - [X] letters that are in the wrong place are yellow